By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Music appreciation classes ought to be more than simply listening to a favorite song.
 We need to learn how to listen, what to listen for, as well as practice that listening.
 Someone who wants to become a musician needs to learn to listen to music in the same way a writer needs to read, to learn what is good and what is not.

 Most of us hear sounds all the time but rarely have we had any training that has taught us how to make more out of that hearing.
 Two simple exercises can improve your ability to notice sounds and then to make use of what you hear.

 1. The ticking watch teaches good hearing.

 Find one of those old fashion wind-up watches or alarm clocks.
 Wind it up and place it on a table.
-Listen for the pitch and tempo of the clock ticking.
+Listen to the pitch and tempo of the clock ticking.

 Walk a few steps away.
 How does the clock sound now?